Market Analysts see Trip.com Group Limited [TCOM] gaining to $46. Time to buy?

 How has TCOM stock performed recently?

-Trip.com Group Limited [TCOM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.87.
-With this latest performance, TCOM shares gained by 5.30% in over the last four-week period, additionally plugging by 0.47% over the last 6 months – not to mention a rise of 36.65% in the past year of trading.
+Trip.com Group Limited [TCOM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.07.
+With this latest performance, TCOM shares gained by 10.62% in over the last four-week period, additionally sinking by -0.29% over the last 6 months – not to mention a rise of 43.04% in the past year of trading.

 Trip.com Group Limited [TCOM]: Deeper insight into the fundamentals